Skip to main content

 Charlie has served on the Boards of Directors of the Wake County Center for Volunteer Caregiving, the Alamance Foundation, the Alamance/Caswell Red Cross, the Community Theater of Greensboro and the Alamance Community College Foundation.
 He established the ACC Foundation's annual "Donor Recipient Reception" and led the Red Cross' first "Hero" campaign.

-Charlie graduated, magna cum laude, from the undergraduate school and then obtained both his MBA and J.D.
+Charlie graduated, magna cum laude, from the undergraduate school and then earned both his MBA and J.D.
 (Law Review Editor) from Wake Forest University.

 Click here for more information about Charlie.